MNL48: 2022–2023: No Way Man and P-Pop Rise

 MNL48's Team Padayon consisting of Jem, Kath, Klaire, Miho, and Yzabel won the Pokémon UNITE AKB48 Group Invitational at the Pokémon Battle Festival Asia 2021 by ESL Asia.
 They claimed the title after defeating BNK48's Yummy Remote 3-1 in the Grand Finals last January 16, 2022.
 With this win, MNL48's Team Padayon became the first Filipino music idol group to win in an international esports competition.

 On April 1, a year after their third General Election, MNL48 released the music video of their seventh single titled “No Way Man”.
 It is the Philippine version of AKB48's 54th single of the same name.
 The almost seven-minute music video has garnered more than 43,000 views 12 hours after its release.
 It also occupied spots in Top 5 trending topics in the Philippines on Twitter.
 Meanwhile, MNL48 graced the first-ever Pinoy Pop Convention (PPOPCON) in the country, the P-Pop Con 2022.
 The concert kicked off at the New Frontier Theater on April 9, while the much-anticipated concert took place in the Big Dome the next day, April 10.
-Aside from MNL48, other groups that attended the PPOPCON are BGYO, BINI, SB19, Alamat, Press Hit Play, and 4th Impact.
+Aside from MNL48, BGYO, BINI, SB19, Alamat, Press Hit Play, and 4th Impact also attended the event.

 On May 22, MNL48 performed with their Japanese sister group AKB48 and other Japanese groups, at the City Football Station inside the Tochigi City General Sports Park, Japan.
 They took part in the Manny Pacquiao Charity Marathon Suzuki 2022, that was organized by the Manny Pacquiao Foundation, led by the Filipino boxing champion himself.
 MNL48 members Amy and Coleen represented the group in the said event.